deflax/television/README.md

 2. `cp variables.env.dist variables.env` and set the required variables
 3. run `./renew-certificates.sh` periodically to generate/update the certificates
 4. run the docker-compose stack using `docker-compose up -d --build --remove-orphans`
-5. access the admin panel at `https://stream.example.com/ui`
+5. Access the admin panel at `https://stream.example.com/ui`

-## Recorder

-1. Add Publication - Protocols/RTSP:
-- Service Name: Recorder
-- Protocol: rtsp://
-- Address: recorder.local:8554/live
-2. Visit recordings gallery at `https://vod.example.com/`
+6. Access the recordings gallery at `https://vod.example.com/`